danil/rc/sh-shell-bash-script.rc.md

 ## sudo

-    sudo -u your_user -g your_group path/to/your/script
+    sudo -u your_usr -g your_grp path/to/your/script